 4 MINUTE READ

-I would say I've always had reactive, sensitive and allergic skin and now I’m helping anyone and everyone who are like me!
+I would say I've always had reactive, sensitive and allergic skin and now I’m helping anyone and everyone who are as cherub as me!
 Here are a few tips and stats on allergies and the biggest culprit for me, botanicals.

 - In 2015, 8.8 million children had skin allergies.